You can download our pre-formatted start file

 Or create your own file from scratch

-To create new document select File > New.
-For business cards, create a file 91 mm x 61 mm.
-Colour mode should be CMYK.
-For postcards the size should be 151.5 x 108 mm.
+For business cards, create a new file 91 mm x 61 mm.
+For postcards create a new file 151.5 x 108 mm.

 Page sizes for other products can be found here.